Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

-\emph{Comparisons:} Since $\Banach_K^p(\Domain)$ and $\Banach_{\adjK}^q(\Domain')$ are reflexive, $\Banach_K^p(\Domain)$ and $\Banach_{\adjK}^q(\Domain')$ further satisfy the strong definition of RKBSs given in~\cite{ZhangXuZhang2009}.
-Comparing the norms of $\Banach_K^p(\Domain)$ and $\Hilbert_K(\Domain)$, we can find that the $p$-norm two-sided RKBS is an extension of the Mercer representations of RKHSs.
-Since $\lp$ is uniformly convex and smooth, the isometrical isomorphism assures that the RKBS $\Banach_K^p(\Domain)$ is also uniformly convex and smooth which indicates that $p$-norm RKBSs have the same geometrical properties as the RKHSs.
+\emph{Comparisons:} Since $\Banach_K^p(\Domain)$ and $\Banach_{\adjK}^q(\Domain')$ are reflexive, they further satisfy the stronger definition of RKBSs given in~\cite{ZhangXuZhang2009}.
+Comparing the norms of $\Banach_K^p(\Domain)$ and $\Hilbert_K(\Domain)$, we find that the $p$-norm two-sided RKBS is an extension of the Mercer representations of RKHSs.
+Since $\lp$ is uniformly convex and smooth, the isometrical isomorphism ensures that the RKBS $\Banach_K^p(\Domain)$ is also uniformly convex and smooth which indicates that $p$-norm RKBSs have the same geometrical properties as the RKHSs.
 The expansion sets $\Sset_{K}$ and $\Sset_{K}'$ are both equivalent to the standard unit vector basis of $\lp$ and $\lq$, respectively.
-Hence the left-sided expansion set $\Sset_{K}$ can be viewed as the normalized Schauder basis of $\Banach_K^p(\Domain)$, which is also unconditional and shrinking, and moreover, the right-sided expansion set $\Sset_{K}'$ can be seen as the biorthogonal system of $\Sset_{K}$ because
+Hence the left-sided expansion set $\Sset_{K}$ can be viewed as the normalized Schauder basis of $\Banach_K^p(\Domain)$, which is also unconditional and shrinking.
+Moreover, the right-sided expansion set $\Sset_{K}'$ can be seen as the biorthogonal system of $\Sset_{K}$ because

 where $\delta_{mn}$ is the standard Kronecker delta. \cite[Theorem~4.1.24]{Megginson1998} guarantees that

 and